Need spiritual evolution now, not hereafter

 Continue reading

-Malachite rocks me & all of my chakras
+Malachite Rocks me & all of my Chakras

 Con’td from Time travel a stone’s throw (or hold) away

 Never thought I’d experience a vision of prehistoric times while attending a “stone reading,” but that’s exactly what happened Friday.
-And my attraction to the Malachite rock has grown as I feel its calming influence each time I handle it.
+Continue reading

-Time travel a stone’s throw (or hold) away
+Time Travel a Stone’s Throw (or hold) Away

 A vision of prehistoric man appears as I meditate with a Malachite stone in my hand.
 I am that person, that man who is bare-chested and hairy in this meditative “dream.”
 So much hair growing at my chest and back I initially think I’m wearing a covering over my upper body.
 The hair on my head is long, tangled and unwashed.
 Don’t think I ever combed it, even with my fingers, let alone use some devise to run through the matted hair follicles.